-Version Approved by Southend City Reviewed

-Council Finance, Curriculum and
+Version Approved by Southend City Council Finance, Curriculum and Quality Group Reviewed

-Quality Group

-003 December 2022 Annually
+003 December 2024 Annually

 Revisions:

-Updated Job Titles / Roles

-Removed Reference to Principal by name

 Introduction

 The Freedom of Information Act 2000 gives individuals the right to access official information from public bodies.
 Under the Act, any person has a legal right to ask for access to information held by the College.
 They are entitled to be told whether the College holds the information, and to receive a copy, subject to certain exemptions.
 While the Act assumes openness, it recognises that certain information is sensitive.
 There are exemptions to protect this information.
 Full details on how requests can be made are set out in section 1 of this policy.